Vibe1990/Michael-Hoang/README.md

 ## PROJECT 1: [Membership Analysis of a Downtown Toronto Gym](https://github.com/Vibe1990/Bang_Membership_Analysis)

 A look at the membership history of past and current clients from a boutique training studio in downtown Toronto from 2017 to 2020.
-Using data collected from various sources (i.e., internal CSM (via [AirTable](www.airtable.com)), emails, and billing & scheduling software ([wellnessliving.com](www.wellnessliving.com))), I've performed an analysis of  membership survival as well as build predictive models on key membership milestones.
+Using data collected from various sources (i.e., internal CSM, emails, and billing & scheduling software), I've performed an analysis of  membership survival as well as build predictive models on key membership milestones.

 **Key Factors**: